SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 ## Exercise 4.1 Create the first table

-1. To add a table to the story, we click on "Table" in the "Insert" toolbar.
+1. To add a table to the story, switch the story from View mode to Edit mode and click on "Table" in the "Insert" toolbar.

 ![](/exercises/4_Story_Building/images/screenshot01.png)